adavarski/Hetzner-Case-Study/README.md

 Example: Generate a graph of the Kilo network in Graphviz format "kgctl graph | circo -Tsvg > cluster.svg"

 <img src="pictures/kilo-wireguard.svg" width="500">

+Note4: We can use for external access to k8s API(6443) (via kubectl/etc.) and any other internal services (DBs/etc. running on Hetzner Dedicated Servers) via CloudVM+HAproxy/nginx (we use only private networks at Hetzner Cloud, for better security).
+CloudVM(HAProxy) is configured to access all private networks used.
+We can include all Hetzner dedicated servers in all Hetzner Cloud Networks ---> Connect your Robot vSwitch (dedicated root servers) with your Hetzner Cloud Network/s.
+Create a new subnet in your Cloud Network and select the "Enable dedicated server vSwitch connection" checkbox.
+(Ref: https://docs.hetzner.com/cloud/networks/faq/)

 ### 2.2.
 Firewalls: Setup firewall rules via shell scripts, using hcloud-cli util.